mariatirindelli/PyOpenIgtlink/README.md

 <pre><code> pip install pygtlink </code></pre>

-This package provides an python implementation of OpenIgtLink message types.
+This package provides a python implementation of OpenIgtLink message types.

-Currently the implemented types are:
+Currently the implemented message types are:

 IMAGE
 POSITION